DNS Check enables you to troubleshoot DNS issues by verifying that your DNS servers return the correct DNS records.

 DNS Record History

-To view the history for a DNS record, click its drop-down menu, then the History button.
+To view the history for a DNS record, click its drop-down menu, then select History.
 That loads a report showing the history of state changes (e.g., transitioning between passing and failing states) for that DNS record.
-Here's an example report for a DNS record that started in a passing state on November 10, then began failing on December 26 due to unexpected IP addresses being returned.

 DNS Record History Retention